mtnhuck/psyc60_19W/README.md

 ## Prelab
 [ Basic linux tutorial](https://ryanstutorials.net/linuxtutorial/) Please read and work through the main page and sections 1-5,7,14.
 Please see the instructor or TA if you need help getting to or installing a terminal on your laptop.
-If you don't have a laptop you can bring to class please let Jeremy know.
+If you don't have a laptop you can bring to class please let Professor Huckins know.

 # Lab 1